N727RH (2012), CC BY-SA 3.0, via Wikimedia Commons

 About Lake Hood Airport

-Lake Hood Seaplane Base (ICAO: PALH, FAA LID: LHD) is a state-owned seaplane base located three nautical miles (6 km) southwest of the central business district of Anchorage in the U.S. state of Alaska.
+Lake Hood Seaplane Base (ICAO: PALH, FAA LID: LHD) is a state-owned seaplane base located 3 nautical miles (5.6 km) southwest of the central business district of Anchorage in the U.S. state of Alaska.
 The Lake Hood Strip (ICAO: PALH, FAA LID: LHD) is a gravel runway located adjacent to the seaplane base.
 The gravel strip airport's previous code of (FAA LID: Z41) has been decommissioned and combined with (ICAO: PALH, FAA LID: LHD) as another landing surface.
+Operating continuously and open to the public, Lake Hood is the world's busiest seaplane base, handling an average of 190 flights per day.
+It is located on Lakes Hood and Spenard (Niłkidal'iy in the indigenous Dena'ina language), next to Ted Stevens Anchorage International Airport three miles from downtown Anchorage.
+The base has an operating control tower, and during the winter months the frozen lake surface is maintained for ski-equipped airplanes.

 © Wikipedia | CC-by-SA-3.0 | Read more …